 - Power Source - Batteries

-Buy the ANKA Wireless Interlinked Smoke Alarm from Amazon for £66/$80:
+Buy the X-Sense Interlinked Smoke and Heat Alarm from Amazon for only £60/$81:

 Velts Wireless Interlinked Smoke & Heat Alarm Bundle